-- Package Source (Optional): This is probably the single most crucial parameter in this step.
+- Package Source (Optional): This is the most crucial parameter in this step.
 If you’re doing this at home, it might be acceptable to use the Chocolatey Package Repository, which is the default setting.
 However, if you’re doing this for a company, please consider using your own package source repositories, such as Nexus, Artifactory, or MyGet.

 Installing IIS & dependencies

-I’m not a fan of the default website in IIS, so I like to remove it by default.
-I used the community step template called IIS Website - Delete and then specify
+I prefer to avoid the default website in IIS, so I remove it by default.
+I use the community step template called IIS Website - Delete and then specify

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All

-Publish the runbook
+Publishing the runbook

-Runbooks can be in either a draft or published state.
+Runbooks can be in a draft or published state.
 You need to publish the runbook before you can execute it.

-Run the runbook
+Running the runbook

-To run the Runbook:
+To run the runbook:

-- Open the runbook project.
+- Open the runbook project

-- Select the runbook you created.
+- Select the runbook you created

-- Select Run.
+- Select Run

-- Hit the Run button
+- Click the Run button

-Another gotcha is that if you run the install under a Service account with a named service account, by default, that will use that user as the default SQL administrator.
-You will need to connect with that account to give yourself access.
+Another gotcha is that if you run the install under a service account with a named service account, by default, it uses that user as the default SQL administrator.
+You need to connect with that account to give yourself access.

 Upgrading Chocolatey packages